notenger/poker-project-euler-problem/README.md

 First hand rankings are compared.
 If they tie, then the values the rankings are made up of are compared, starting with the highest rank if there are several values (two pairs).
 If there is a match again, pairs of cards corresponding to the rating in the hand are compared (the first in value in a hand, the second in value in a hand etc.).

-The following OOP concepts were used in this solution:
+The following OOP ideas were used in this solution:
 - Creating classes with a clear and single area of responsibility
 - Implementations of the core interfaces (Comparable and Comparator)
 - Encapsulation